souravt/cowin/README.md

 ### Build Project

-Clone porject from git (https://github.com/souravt/cowin-backend) and then build project using Maven.
+Clone project from git (https://github.com/souravt/cowin-backend) and then build project using Maven.
 Java (>17) and Maven needs to be installed.

 ```
 mvn clean install